 Hustle/ Hardwork | Provides early settlement through a permanent job without investing a lot of time, money and work | With no campus placement after the course, you have to first establish yourself and work harder to settle down |

-Level of Examination Difficulty | Despite the same syllabus, UPSC CMS is comparatively easier as only the syllabus of MBBS pre-final and final year is included | The syllabus is comparatively tougher and includes subjects from the first, second, pre-final and final year of MBBS |
+Level of Examination Difficulty | Despite the same syllabus, UPSC CMS is comparatively easier as only the syllabus of MBBS pre-final and final year is included | The syllabus is comparatively tougher and includes subjects from the first, second, pre-final, and final year of MBBS |

-Specialisation | Just mbbs, not as skilled, basic knowledge of everything but not deep | Help gain in-depth knowledge of a field and causes you to be more skilled |
+Specialisation | Just MBBS, not as skilled, basic knowledge of everything, but not deep | Helps gain in-depth knowledge of a field and causes you to be more skilled |

-Field Competition | Comparatively less competitive (Every year, there are around 40K candidates applying for 800+ vacancies.
+Field Competition | Comparatively less competitive (Every year, around 40K candidates are applying for 800+ vacancies.
 Out of all the applicants, only around 20K appear in the exam.) | Comparatively more competitive (Every year, 1.04 - 1.9L MBBS graduates, both domestic and foreign, are produced with only about 66K PG medical seats available in India.) |

-UPSC CMS Application Process
+UPSC CMS vs NEET PG Application Process

 The mode of the application process for admission is online mode and students need to pay the application fees via net banking, credit card, or debit card.

-Details such as the Aadhar card needs to be filled up during the process of filling out the application form.
+Details such as the Aadhar card need to be filled up during the process of filling out the application form.
 Candidates who do not have an Aadhar card can make use of identity proof such as a Driving Licence, passport, voter ID, PAN card, etc. candidates belonging to the General and OBC categories need to pay INR 200 as application fees, and PH, females, ST/SC candidates need not make any payment.
 Candidates must be very careful while filling out the application form since it cannot be edited after the final submission is over.
+Here are the steps to fill out the application form.
+The UPSC CMS application form needs to be filled out in two parts:

 UPCS CMS Registration Form- Part 1